project-chip/connectedhomeip/examples/chef/README.md

 must be regenerated i.e. regeneration is needed when ZAP or the input ZAP files change.

+`--generate_zzz` also creates `{device_name}.matter` and `{device_name}.MATTERMD5`
+in `/devices`.

+`--validate_zzz` will ensure that the `.matter` file exists, and ensure that the `.MATTERMD5` file contains a hash matching the dynamically calcualted hash of the respective device's ZAP file.

+Note that this check only requests regeneration of `.matter` files when a ZAP file changes.
+Changes to the code that generate the `.matter` files will not cause the validation job to fail.

 ### Workflow

 All CI jobs for chef can be found in `.github/workflows/chef.yaml`.